 From the Hillkeep lookout there is not just view of the surrounding mountains but also Highway 1 (Trans Canada Highway), the Chilliwack Municipal Airport (YCW), and a lot of housing developments and farmland.
 The photograph below shows a mix of all of these elements, with the airport in the foreground.
 The airport was fairly busy on the day I was at Hillkeep, and as a consequence many of my panoramas and photographs from this afternoon had multiple planes in them.
 One managed to get into almost every frame of a 10 frame panorama, which was a feat I think only a few (feathered) birds have accomplished in the past.

 Chilliwack Municipal Airport from Hillkeep Regional Park (Purchase)

 Here is a “bonus” panorama of Mount Cheam/Lhílheqey I made later in the day from Agassiz near the Fraser River.
 I’d classify this as a “mountain portrait” as it doesn’t have any of the surrounding land in the photograph.
 While I’ve made a few of these in the past I still enjoy Cheam as a subject – it is a peak with character, especially with some fresh snow.

 Fresh snow on Mount Cheam (Lhílheqey) as photographed from farmland in Agassiz, British Columbia (Purchase)

-For more photographs of the Agassiz area visit my Agassiz – District of Kent Gallery.
+For more photographs of these areas of the Fraser Valley visit my Chilliwack and Agassiz/District of Kent Galleries.